Early Warning System Would Predict Space Storms on Mars

 The Space Radiation Analysis Group at Johnson Space Center in Houston, in conjunction with the National Oceanic and Atmospheric Administration, regularly issues alerts to power suppliers and commercial airline carriers within 30 to 60 minutes of a storm.
 Dube thinks a better monitoring system could provide at least three days advanced warning for people living on Earth and Mars.

 “We’ve got different types of data from different sources, such as images that show the coronal mass ejections,” Dube says.
 “We’ve got satellites orbiting between the sun and the earth monitoring the particle flux, and we have historical records that take us back in time that tell us what things looked like in the past.
 We’re looking to correlate all of these things together to see if there is a predictor that says, ‘Here comes a storm.’ ”

 Dube’s team includes imaging science graduate student Santosh Suresh.
 His work visualizes data downloaded from three radio frequency receivers tuned to the ionosphere, the layer of Earth’s atmosphere made up of a molecule-rich plasma charged by solar radiation.
-The ionosphere observatory at RIT functions as a space weather station and consists of antennae attached to the Center for Microelectronics and Computer Engineering Building, the RIT Inn and Conference Center and the RIT Racquet Club.
+The ionosphere observatory at RIT functions as a space weather station and consists of antennae attached to buildings on and around the RIT campus.

 Also working on the project is Chance Glenn, associate dean of graduate studies and professor in the College of Applied Science and Technology, and Kevin Miller, a graduate student in computer science, who, along with Suresh, are exploring different algorithms for synthesizing and analyzing data.
 Drs.
 Mary Agavis and Shivagu Deori from Rochester General Hospital, a university partner, are providing input on acceptable levels of radiation exposure.